 Nevertheless there is a clear shift in the cut-off diameter relative to a PSM, towards larger sizes at lower temperatures.
-Analysis, using CLOUD5 run data at higher temperatures for determining the cut-offs of the DEG-CPCs at room temperature (295 K) showed comparable results to the laboratory calibration measurements ($d{50} \sim 1 \text{ nm}$).
-The shift in the cut-off size from room temperature to UT temperatures could be caused by shifts in the internal temperature-dependent 10 diffusion losses.
+Analysis using CLOUD5 run data at higher temperatures for determining the cut-offs of the DEG-CPCs at room temperature (295 K) showed comparable results to the laboratory calibration measurements ($d{50} \sim 1$ nm).
+The shift in the cutoff size from room temperature to UT temperatures could be caused by shifts in the internal temperature-dependent diffusion losses.
 The calculation (Baron and Willeke, 2001) shows that this difference is negligible.
 At 246.25 K, the diffusion loss corrected d{50} is at 2.7 nm, whereas it is 2.8 nm for the uncorrected data.
-It is worth noting here that the temperature controlled rack was set to the same temperature (243 K) for the calibration measurements at 207 and 222 K. The calibrations at a chamber temperature of 246.25 K were done with a rack temperature of 243 K, which is much 15 closer to the chamber temperature.
+It is worth noting here that the temperaturecontrolled rack was set to the same temperature (243 K) for the calibration measurements at 207 and 222 K. The calibrations at a chamber temperature of 246.25 K were done with a rack temperature of 275 K, which is much closer to the chamber temperature.

 Two effects could cause the shift in the counting efficiency curves.
-The first one, is a possible change in the profile of supersaturation in the condenser of the CPC, due to a different temperature of the sample flow.
+The first one is a possible change in the profile of supersaturation in the condenser of the CPC due to a different temperature of the sample flow.
 In that case, the shift would be expected to be a function of temperature.
-20 Modelling results, using COMSOL 5.0 multiphysics model show that assuming a constant flow of 0.3 lpm from the inlet of the CPC until the beginning of the capillary, the final temperature of the flow is 326 K for an inlet temperature of 208.15 K and the same for an inlet temperature of 298.15 K. The dimensions that were used for the modelling are: 2.2 cm inlet at ambient temperature, $17.3 \,\mathrm{cm}$ inside the CPC cabin, assuming at temperature of $303.15 \,\mathrm{K}$ and $2.7 \,\mathrm{cm}$ 25 inside the saturated region, assuming a temperature of 328.15 K. These results suggest that the ambient temperature does not influence the profile of the saturation ratio in the condenser of the CPC.
+Modelling results using COMSOL 5.0 multiphysics model show that, assuming a constant flow of 0.3 L min-1 from the inlet of the CPC until the beginning of the capillary, the final temperature of the flow is 326 K for an inlet temperature of 208.15 K and the same for an inlet temperature of 298.15 K. The dimensions that were used for the modelling are 2.2 cm inlet at ambient temperature; 17.3 cm inside the CPC cabin, assuming a temperature of 303.15 K; and 2.7 cm inside the saturated region, assuming a temperature of 328.15 K. These results suggest that the ambient temperature does not influence the profile of the saturation ratio in the condenser of the CPC.
 The second effect would be that the shift is caused by evaporation of particles before being activated in the CPC.
-This means that, after the particles are size-selected in the DMA, which is still in the cold environment, they shrink.
+This means that after the particles are size selected in the DMA, which is still in the cold environment, they shrink.
 That leads to a shift in the counting efficiency as the particles changed in size after they were size selected.